-- E. Effect of final approval. - 1.
-The zoning requirements applicable to the preliminary approval first granted and all other rights granted to the developer pursuant to the preliminary approval, whether conditionally or otherwise, shall not be changed for a period of two (2) years after the date on which the resolution of final approval is adopted; provided that the developer has duly recorded the major subdivision plat as provided for in N.J.S.A.
+- 1. The zoning requirements applicable to the preliminary approval first granted and all other rights granted to the developer pursuant to the preliminary approval, whether conditionally or otherwise, shall not be changed for a period of two (2) years after the date on which the resolution of final approval is adopted; provided that the developer has duly recorded the major subdivision plat as provided for in N.J.S.A.
 40:55D-54. - 2.
 If the developer has duly recorded the major subdivision plat as provided for in N.J.S.A.
 40:55D-54, the Planning Board may grant an extension of the final approval for not more than three (3) additional one (1) year periods. - 3.
 Notwithstanding any other provisions of N.J.S.A.
-40:55D-1 et seq., the granting of final approval terminates the time period of preliminary approval for the section(s) granted final approval. - 4.
-In the case of a subdivision or site plan for a planned development of fifty (50) acres or more, a conventional subdivision or site plan for one hundred fifty (150) acres or more, or site plan for development of nonresidential floor area of two hundred thousand (200,000) square feet or more, the Planning Board may grant the rights referred to in subsections 1. and 2. of this section for a reasonable period of greater than two (2) years, but not more than seven (7) years.
-The developer may apply for thereafter, and the Planning Board may thereafter grant, an extension of final approval for such additional period of time as shall be determined by the Planning Board to be reasonable taking into consideration: - 5.
+40:55D-1 et seq ., the granting of final approval terminates the time period of preliminary approval for the section(s) granted final approval. - 4.
+In the case of a subdivision or site plan for a planned development of fifty (50) acres or more, a conventional subdivision or site plan for one hundred fifty (150) acres or more, or site plan for development of nonresidential floor area of two hundred thousand (200,000) square feet or more, the Planning Board may grant the rights referred to in subsections -1 and -2 of this section for a reasonable period of greater than two (2) years, but not more than seven (7) years.
+The developer may apply for thereafter, and the Planning Board may thereafter grant, an extension of final approval for such additional period of time as shall be determined by the Planning Board to be reasonable taking into consideration: - a.
+The total number of dwelling units and/or square footage of non-residential floor area which is proposed; - b.
+Economic conditions; and - c.
+The comprehensiveness of the development. - 5.
 Whenever the Planning Board grants an extension of final approval pursuant to subsection -1- 2 or -4. of this section and final approval has expired before the date on which the extension is granted, the extension shall begin on what would otherwise be the expiration date.
-The developer may apply for the extension either before or after what would otherwise be the expiration date. - 6.
-The Planning Board shall grant an extension of final approval for a period determined by the Board but not exceeding one (1) year from what would otherwise be the expiration date, if the developer proves to the reasonable satisfaction of the Board that he or she was barred or prevented, directly or indirectly, from proceeding with the development because of delays in obtaining legally required approvals from other governmental entities and that he or she applied promptly for and diligently pursued the required approvals.
-A developer shall apply for the extension before a) what would otherwise be the expiration date of preliminary approval or b) the 91st day after the developer receives the last legally required approval from other governmental entities, whichever occurs later.
+The developer may apply for the extension either before or after what would otherwise be the expiration date.

-7. All final approvals are conditioned upon submission of required bonds or other surety of a form satisfactory to the Township, as prescribed in §96.
-If required street, utility, and similar improvements are not constructed, the Township may call said bond or surety and use its proceeds to construct said improvements at the applicants expense.
+- 6. The Planning Board shall grant an extension of final approval for a period determined by the Board but not exceeding one (1) year from what would otherwise be the expiration date, if the developer proves to the reasonable satisfaction of the Board that he or she was barred or prevented, directly or indirectly, from proceeding with the development because of delays in obtaining legally required approvals from other governmental entities and that he or she applied promptly for and diligently pursued the required approvals.
+A developer shall apply for the extension before a) what would otherwise be the expiration date of preliminary approval or b) the 91st day after the developer receives the last legally required approval from other governmental entities, whichever occurs later. - 7.
+All final approvals are conditioned upon submission of required bonds or other surety of a form satisfactory to the Township, as prescribed in §96.
+If required street, utility, and similar improvements are not constructed, the Township may call said bond or surety and use its proceeds to construct said improvements at the applicant's expense.